rich-iannone/splitr/README.md

 ```
 <img src="inst/trajectory_plot.png" width="100%">

+The trajectory points and paths are layers where their visibility can be toggled using the *Layers* icon at the top-right of the view.
+The following selection of basemaps is also provided:

+- CartoDB Dark Matter
+- CartoDB Positron
+- ESRI World Terrain
+- Stamen Toner

-Clicking any of the points along the trajectory will provide an information popup with time and position information, and meteorological for that location at that point in time:
+Clicking any of the points along the trajectory will provide an information popup with time and position information, and meteorological data for that location at that point in time:

 <img src="inst/trajectory_popup.png" width="100%">